wouterbeek/ppm/README.md

-# WACK
+# Prolog-Package-Manager (PPM)

-A super-simple package manager for SWI-Prolog.
+A very simple package manager for SWI-Prolog.

-To keep things super-simple, WACK makes the following assumptions:
+PPMs are Prolog Packs for which the following assumptions hold:

-  1. Your package is hosted in a public Github repository.
+  1. It is hosted as a public Github repository.

-  2. Your package has a JSON file `WACK.json' in its root that documents the dependencies of your package.
-See https:://github.com/wouterbeek/plRdf/blob/master/WACK.json for an example.
+  2. It uses Git annotated tags (created with `git tag -a vX.Y.Z -m '…'`) that denote the package version with a semantic version string (`vX.Y.Z`).

-  3. Your package uses Git annotated tags (created with `git tag -a vX.Y.Z -m '…'`) that denote the package version with semantic versioning (`vX.Y.Z`).
+Prolog Packs that do not follow these assumptions are not PPMs.
+They should be handled with the more versatile `library(prolog_pack)`.